mr2wei/Discord-Spotify-radio-bot/README.md

 # What can't the bot do?
 Alot of things...

-It can't play in more than one vc or server
+- It can't play in more than one vc or server
+- Cannot skip non music segments that are in between the music segments

 # Issues
-- R!lyrics have formatting issues cause by <a> tags which is so annoying
-- play_music() sometimes doesn't play certain songs... i think this is an FFMPEG issue
+- audio output can be inconsistent with random speeding up and slowing down.
+I cannot find a solution for this.